NGsHjodra/dummy_blockchain/README.md

 ---

-## 🔄 System Flow
+## System Flow
 ```
-user     → manually sends public key to university
+user     → manually sends public key to the university

-uni      → creates transaction after graduation
+uni      → creates transactions after graduation
-         → signs transaction with its private key
+         → Signs transactions with its private key
-         → sends transaction to the network
+         → sends transactions to the network

 network  → receives transaction (on_transaction_received)
          → verifies signature
-         → gossips transaction to peers
+         → gossip transaction to peers

 validator → receives transaction

 proposer → checks if it’s their turn (round-robin)
          → collects TXs
-         → creates block
+         → creates a block
-         → signs and broadcasts block to validator set
+         → signs and broadcasts a block to the validator set

 validator → receives block
           → verifies block + TXs
-          → signs vote and sends to proposer
+          → signs the vote and sends it to the proposer

 proposer → collects votes
          → if threshold met → commits block
-         → broadcasts committed block
+         → broadcasts a committed block

 user     → receives certificate (check view_transaction.py)
 ```

-# how to run the code
+# How to run the code

 ## 1. Install the required packages
 ```